 - Fire authorities may consider other risk factors besides Fire Danger Indices (FDI) when determining a Fire Danger Rating.
 Consequently Fire Danger Indices should not be used in place of the official Fire Danger Ratings.

-- These maps are updated twice a day at approximately 6 am and 6 pm during the fire season.
+- These maps are updated once a day at approximately 5 pm during the fire season.
 These maps may not reflect the latest official forecasts which can be updated at any time.
 Always use these maps together with the Bureau's warnings and weather forecasts and with Fire Danger Ratings issued by the fire authority.
 These maps are not available outside the fire season.

 - Striped patterns on the FDI maps are sometimes displayed when bands of stronger winds are forecast.
 These patterns are artefacts of processing the Maximum FDI from hourly forecasts of FDI.

-- The Forest Fire Danger Index (FFDI) has been calculated using a Forest Fire Drought Factor value (the same as the Forest Fuel Dryness Factor as shown in METEYE) calculated by the Bureau of Meteorology based on the Mount Soil Dryness Index.
-The Moorland Fire Danger Index (MFDI) was developed by the Tasmanian Parks and Wildlife Service for the management of button grass moorlands.
-MFDI values are significantly reduced by rainfall within the previous 48 hours.
+- The Grassland Fire Danger Index (GFDI) has been calculated using grass curing and fuel load data supplied by the fire authority.
+The Forest Fire Danger Index (FFDI) has been calculated using a Forest Fuel Drought Factor value (the same as the Forest Fuel Dryness Factor as shown in METEYE) calculated by the Bureau of Meteorology, and based on the Mount Soil Dryness Index.

 - You accept all risks and responsibility for losses, damages, costs and other consequences resulting directly or indirectly from using this site and any information or material available from it.

 - FDI values are very sensitive to input values.
-To demonstrate how the FDI is affected by small changes in temperatures, humidity and wind speed, the table below shows the large range of MFDI and FFDI for a fixed Forest Fuel Drought Factor of 10, a 40°C temperature, 8% humidity and a wind change of just 3 kilometres per hour.
+To demonstrate how the FDI is affected by small changes in temperatures, humidity and wind speed, the table below shows the large range of GFDI and FFDI for a fixed grass fuel load of 4.5 tonnes per hectare and a Forest Fuel Drought Factor of 10, a 40 °C temperature, 8% humidity and a wind change of just 3 kilometres per hour.